CoherentLabs/GameUIComponents/components/color-picker/README.md

 Usage
 ===================
-The color-picker component comes with UMD and CJS builds.
+The color-picker component comes with UMD builds.

 ## Usage with UMD modules: